islandstream/islandstream.github.io/_posts/2018-11-03-stewards-of-the-city.md

     - Interactive web page of data from each garden
     - Connected Seeds Library at spitalfields farm
     - ‘The rights to the smart city are enmeshed in the marginalised other’
-- >Harroway - staying with the trouble/ the twin illusions of techno progress
 - ‘City of care’ Manual labour and ‘slow-care’ being a benefit.
 Harnesses the expertise of the migrant communities
-- Seed sovereignty… taking back control over multinational companies
+- **Seed sovereignty…** taking back control over multinational companies
+- >Harroway - staying with the trouble/ the twin illusions of techno progress
 - Technical skills and data literacy required
+    - **Underuse of data / dashboards implemented for connected seeds**
 - www.connectedseed.org/connected-seeds-film

 **There’s a need for HCI to identify where the struggle is already taking place and design solutions to overcome it.**